alexadam/img-encode/README.md

 img-encode
 ==========

-Encode an image to audio spectrum
+Convert an image to sound spectrogram

 ## Demo